LionMarc/smusdi-core/README.md

 The name of the created database is a **GUID**.
 The specflow hook set the environement variable **POSTGRES_DB** to that value after the database is created.

-> The *postgres* database os the database used to created the database used in tests.
+> The *postgres* database is the database used to create the database used in tests.
 It must exist.

 The extension **GetPostgreSqlSchema** of **IConfiguration** gets the database schema name from the first non null value: